WIZnet-ioNIC/WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/README.md

 ```

-2. Setup network configuration such as IP in 'udp_multicast_receiver.c' which is the UDP multicast example in 'WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/' directory.
+2. Setup network configuration such as IP in 'w5x00_udp_multicast_receiver.c' which is the  receiver example in 'WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/' directory.

 Setup IP and other network settings to suit your network environment.